wilcoxen-courses/e110-github/README.md

 ### bio.md

-Please use VS Code or another text editor to revise the accompanying Markdown file `bio.md`.
+Please use VS Code to revise the accompanying Markdown file `bio.md`.
 Please make the changes in the steps below.
 Don't do everything at once: part of the point is to see how successive revisions are logged and tracked.

 1. There are five broad questions in the file.
 The first is about where you're from.
 Please edit it and **make only one change**: replace the placeholder string `TBD` with your home town.